codethor0/human-behaviour-convergence/README.md

 This project is a **public-data-driven behavioral forecasting application** that uses free, publicly available data sources to predict human behavioral patterns at population scale.
 The system combines economic indicators, environmental signals, and other public time-series data to produce behavioral forecasts that support research, planning, and policy scenario exploration.

-**Status:** Production-ready for current feature set — zero-known-bug state within test coverage **License:** Proprietary / All Rights Reserved — repository is public for viewing and educational purposes only **Data:** Public sources only — no individual user data, no proprietary datasets, fully aggregated **Ethics:** Strict privacy-first approach — see [ETHICS.md](./ETHICS.md) for details **Governance:** Automated enforcement of rules and invariants — see [GOVERNANCE_RULES.md](./GOVERNANCE_RULES.md) for details **Roadmap:** [GitHub Milestones](https://github.com/codethor0/human-behaviour-convergence/milestones) **Interpretability:** Forecast explanations available — see [BEHAVIOR_INDEX.md](./docs/BEHAVIOR_INDEX.md) for details **Playground:** Interactive multi-region comparison and scenario exploration — see `/playground` route in the web UI **Live Monitoring:** Near real-time behavior index tracking with automatic event detection — see `/live` route in the web UI
+**Status:** Production-ready for current feature set.
+Zero-known-bug state within test coverage.
+**License:** Proprietary / All Rights Reserved.
+Repository is public for viewing and educational purposes only.
+**Data:** Public sources only.
+No individual user data, no proprietary datasets, fully aggregated.
+**Ethics:** Strict privacy-first approach.
+See [ETHICS.md](./ETHICS.md) for details.
+**Governance:** Automated enforcement of rules and invariants.
+See [GOVERNANCE_RULES.md](./GOVERNANCE_RULES.md) for details.
+**Roadmap:** [GitHub Milestones](https://github.com/codethor0/human-behaviour-convergence/milestones)
+**Interpretability:** Forecast explanations available.
+See [BEHAVIOR_INDEX.md](./docs/BEHAVIOR_INDEX.md) for details.
+**Playground:** Interactive multi-region comparison and scenario exploration.
+See `/playground` route in the web UI.
+**Live Monitoring:** Near real-time behavior index tracking with automatic event detection.
+See `/live` route in the web UI.

 ### Scope and Non-Goals